zer0n/deepframeworks/README.md

 #### TensorFlow <img src="http://www.wpclipart.com/signs_symbol/stars/5_star_rating_system/.cache/5_Star_Rating_System_4_and_a_half_stars.png">
 TF supports two interfaces: Python and C++.
 This means that you can do experiments in a rich, high-level environment and deploy your model in an environment that requires native code or low latency.

 It would be perfect if TF supports `F#` or `TypeScript`.
 The lack of static type in Python is just ... painful :).
+You could however use, the similarily easy language Julia, that is also dynamic, but also has (optional) static types, with the [TensorFlow.jl](https://github.com/malmaud/TensorFlow.jl) wrapper that wraps the Python wrapper.

 #### Theano <img src="http://www.wpclipart.com/signs_symbol/stars/5_star_rating_system/.cache/5_Star_Rating_System_4_stars.png">
 Python